enrico69/myx/README.md

 Currently, only books are managed, but the next version will handle movies, games...

 Whatever your level in Symfony, JS, HTML5, join the team to work on a real project and to get a reference.
+You can see a running version here [MyX](http://books.dynamic-mess.com/)

 ##How to install it?

-* First method: clone this repository and make a composer install.
+* Clone this repository and make a composer install.
-* Or download the full package here :  [MyX 1.0.2](http://www.dynamic-mess.com/Media/myx1.0.2.zip)

 ##Setup database connexion